WizeEveryWhere/OpenWize/docs/welcome.rst

 For more information on the implementation of the OpenWize stack on the Wize'Up map : (rajouter lien car l'index du readTheDocs de OpenWize'Up)

-You will also find in the **add_link** paragraph a simple example of using OpenWize on a Nucléo L476RG STM demonstration board that does not have an RF transceiver (the frame is output on a UART on the board).
+You will also find in the :ref:`Demo application` paragraph a simple example of using OpenWize on a Nucléo L476RG STM demonstration board that does not have an RF transceiver (the frame is output on a UART on the board).

 Which 169 MHz networks to use with Wize technology ?